tsnellgrove/dark_castle3/doc/to_do.md

 	4) instantiate burt_obj
 	5) integrate burt with active_gs (get_hero method)
 		- How to pass burt obj? maybe active_gs.get_hero(); burt saved in dict
+		- Note: get_hero() enables player to take on different characters in the game (e.g. Burt could become a mouse)
+		- does get_hero bias us towards a search for current hero room?
+Or do we still cache 'room' in active_gs ???
 	6) move burt_obj from room to room (features attribute) when active_gs moves
 		- Burt to be in room features
 	7) universal descriptors => burt_obj